 Steven Kaufman has extensive experience as lead trial counsel in a wide range of high-stakes business litigation in state and federal courts throughout the country.
+Steve’s trial experience includes Jury and Bench trials, as well as Arbitration.
 His clients include Public and Private Corporations and partnerships, Not-for-Profit organizations, and entrepreneurs in the financial services, real estate, professional services, manufacturing and technology industries.
 His litigation and trial experience for both plaintiffs and defendants includes complex matters, commercial, real estate and development, eminent domain, employment, contract, professional liability, fiduciary duty, financial services, fraud, trade secret, intellectual property, civil rights and class actions.
 He is an experienced first chair trial lawyer and has tried a multitude of bench and jury cases to verdict.

-Steve is an adjunct professor at the Case Western Reserve University School of Law.
 Steve is a past President of the Cleveland Metropolitan Bar Association and current Co-Chair of the Real Estate Litigation Committee of the American Bar Association Section of Litigation.
 Steve has served on the Boards of a considerable number of entities, including Public Agencies, Public and Private Corporations, and Not-for-Profit Organizations.
 He was formerly a partner, Chair of the Business Litigation practice at Thompson Hine, LLP, where he has served as a Member of the Firm’s Executive Committee for 9 years prior to his founding of Kaufman & Company in January 2011.
 He previously founded, developed, and managed a business litigation boutique for 20 years before it merged into the national law firm in 2002.
+Steve also has served as an adjunct professor at the Case Western Reserve University School of Law.

 Steve is an experienced first chair trial lawyer in a wide range of civil matters.
 He has tried many bench and jury cases to verdict and has been a frequent speaker and writer on trial practice.
 Steve has served in the following representative trials: